lumi-a/masters-thesis/thesis.typ

     ρ_𝒜 quad≔quad sup_(I∈ℐ) 𝒜(I)/Opt(I).
   $
 ]
 The approximation-ratio of an algorithm captures the worst-case performance of an algorithm.
-For instance, the $ρ_BestFit = 1.7$ (proven by @bestFitAbsoluteRatio[p:]), meaning that:
+For instance, $ρ_BestFit = 1.7$ (proven by @bestFitAbsoluteRatio[p:]), meaning that:
-- For every instance, the packing found by Best-Fit will never use more than $1.7$ times more bins than an optimal packing, and
+- For every instance, the packing found by Best-Fit will never use more than $1.7$ times as many bins as an optimal packing, and
 - There is a sequence of instances $I_1, I_2, …$ such that $BestFit(I_j)/Opt(I_j)$ converges to $1.7$.

 @firstFitAnalysis[p:] proved that $ρ_FirstFit = 1.7$ as well, and @nextFitAnalysis[p:] showed $ρ_NextFit = 2$.

 Comparing algorithms by their absolute approximation-ratios can be a bit pessimistic: In practice, if we are in a position where we must use an online-algorithm, it might not be the case that an adversary can choose _the entire input_ $I$ including the order of its items.
-Consider a less pessimistic measure for the performance of an algorithm:
+Hence, we consider a less pessimistic measure for the performance of an algorithm:

 #definition[
   Let $S_n$ be the set of permutations on $n$ elements, i.e. the symmetric group.
 The *absolute random-order-ratio of $𝒜$* is